|

 However, with the responsibilities that came with a new son (William),

 of the music business.
-He struggled to balance the demands of practicing
+I struggled to balance the demands of practicing

-law with his love for music.
+law with my love for music.
 In 1982, the Oak Ridge Boys enjoyed

-a major hit with Dan's song "Bobbie Sue" (Tyler, Tyler, Newton).
+a major hit with my song "Bobbie Sue" (Tyler, Tyler, Newton).

-Dan left the law profession and established, with Adele as his
+I left the law profession and established, with Adele as my

 creative and business partner, Intuit Music Group, a music publishing

-Besides publishing Dan's songs, Intuit discovered and developed
+Besides publishing my own songs, Intuit discovered and developed

 songwriter/producer R.S.Field and the recording artist, Webb Wilder,